michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 21. saying, Woe to thee, Korazin! woe to thee, Bethtsaida! for if in Tsur and in Tsaidon those miracles had been done which have been performed in you, they would a while ago in sackcloth and ashes have repented.

-22. But I say to you, that for Tsur and Tsaidon it shall be more tolerableOr, tranquil. in the day of judgment than for you.
+22. But I say to you, that for Tsur and Tsaidon it shall be more tolerable

 23. And thou, Kaphernachum, who unto heaven art exalted, unto Shiul shalt be brought down; for if in Sadum had been done those miracles which have been done in thee, it would have stood until this day.

 24. But I tell you that for the land of Sadum it shall be more tolerable in the day of judgment than for thee.

-25. IN that time Jeshu answered and said, I praise thee, my Father, the Lord of the heavens and of the earth, that thou hast concealed these (things) from the wise and prudentones, but hast revealed them unto little children.
+25. IN that time Jeshu answered and said, I praise thee, my Father, the Lord of the heavens and of the earth, that thou hast concealed these (things) from the wise and prudent

 26. Yes, my Father, for thus was it pleasing before thee!